-Student Life Policies and Procedures Free Speech and Peaceful Assembly
+Student Life Handbook: Policies and Procedures Free Speech and Peaceful Assembly

 “Learning depends on truth-centered attitudes and thrives in an atmosphere of discriminating openness to ideas characterized by a measurement of modesty towards one’s own views, the desire to affirm the true, and the courage to examine the unfamiliar (from Westmont’s Living in Community statement).”
 At times the pursuit of truth may produce conflicts of ideas, opinions, and proposals for action.
 Individuals may seek to voice ideas, opinions and proposals for action in a public way.
 As convictions are expressed, one enters the “great conversation” of collegiate life.

 Westmont’s Free Speech and Peaceful Assembly Policy seeks to find appropriate balance between two important sets of potentially competing values.
 The first is the right to exercise free speech and/or organize a peaceful assembly to express one’s convictions on particular issues.
 The second is the obligation of the college to ensure that the educational program and the pursuits of non-participating faculty, staff, and students are not unreasonably disrupted.
 It is expected that individuals who exercise their rights of free speech and/or contemplate organizing a peaceful assembly will do so with the understanding that they will comply with all college policies and procedures.
 Among these are the following time, place, and manner conditions: